cornelcroi/photo-sharing-website/README.md

     </div>
   ```
   - amplify selected hosting option is S3 with CloudFront using HTTPS
-    - the default  CloudFront distribution points to the root folder of hosting S3 bucket
+    - the default  CloudFront distribution points to the root folder of hosting S3 bucket,
-    - the supplementary CloudFront distribution points to `/website` subfolder in the hosting S3 Bucket (where the static website sits)
+    - the supplementary CloudFront distribution points to `/website` subfolder in the hosting S3 Bucket (where the static website sits).

 ## Advantages of pre rendered static website ?

 - pre-rendered static HTML of static sites loads much faster than the pages on a dynamic site.
-Fast websites are really important for a good user experience, and also for boosting your site in search engine rankings.
+Fast websites are really important for a good user experience, and also for boosting your site in search engine rankings,
 - static site generators reduce site complexity.
-That, in turn, improves speed and reliability, and smooths the developer experience.
+That, in turn, improves speed and reliability, and smooths the developer experience,
-- you don’t have to worry about database-toppling traffic spikes.
+- you don’t have to worry about database-toppling traffic spikes,
-- you can host your site with a content delivery network that scales with your site’s traffic.
+- you can host your site with a content delivery network that scales with your site’s traffic,
-- lower costs
+- lower costs,
-- better SEO
+- better SEO,
-- good caching
+- good caching.

  ## Tools